zulu-alpha/zakm/README.md

 #### Role conditions

 Examples are Ammo Bearer or Laser Designator, along with many other possibilities.
-This is a condition that is defined inside of a role and which only effects that paricular role.
+This is a condition that is defined inside of a role and which only effects that particular role.

 ```yaml
 role_conditions: